Adyen/adyen-commercetools/extension/docs/CreditCardIntegration.md

     * `Payment.custom.fields.returnUrl` contains URL to which the shopper will be redirected when shopper completes or abandons the payment process.
     * *Optional*: `paymentObject.custom.fields.holderName`
 1. Extension module makes a payment request and save following information to the payment object:
-    * `Payment.interfaceInteractions.type='makePayment'` contains request and response with Adyen
+    * `Payment.interfaceInteractions` with `type='makePayment'` that contains request and response with Adyen
     * `Payment.transactions` with a transaction `type='Charge' and state='Initial'` will be changed to a new state according to [the returned result code](./IntegrationGuide.md#mapping-from-adyen-result-codes-to-ctp-transaction-state).
     * `pspReference` will be saved in a matching transaction from the previous point in a field `Payment.transactions.interactionId`
 1. Shop validates the payment and presents the payment result to the shopper.